Arkaroola, SA (the place of Arkaroo)

 Paralana Hot Springs is one of the most

 important of the waterholes left by Arkaroo.
-The local Aborigines used
+The local Aboriginal People used

 it for cooking and bathing, especially as is was said to cure minor